qmk/qmk_firmware/keyboards/crkbd/keymaps/bcat/readme.md

 * The Esc key is next to the home row for convenience in Vim.

-* Likewise, the Ctrl key is in the same place as on my row-staggered boards (where I've been remapping Caps Lock as Ctrl since before even using QMK).

 * There are two Shift keys, although I generally use Left Shift.
 (I've considered replacing Right Shift with another key, but haven't chosen one.)